-- (1) Designation and Scheduling.
-The court may designate In any civil case for, the court may order the parties to engage in mediation under this rule, and may schedule the required steps so as to maximize the prospects of early settlement.
-The parties may file a written stipulation for mediation under this rule at any time. - (2) Settlement Conference.
-In every civil action designated by in which the court for has ordered the parties to engage in mediation under this rule, the attorneys for all parties to the action, except nominal parties and stakeholders, shall meet at least once, preferably in person, and engage in a good faith attempt to negotiate a settlement of the action.
-Unless the court sets a different date, such conference shall take place no later than 30 days prior to the mediation conference, unless the court sets a different date. - (3) Selection of Mediator.
-If, after meeting, the parties are unable to agree upon a settlement, they shall attempt to agree upon the selection of a single mediator for settlement purposes from the register of attorneys.
-If they agree upon a selection, they shall file notice of their selection with the clerk of the court and shall send a copy of that notice to the selected attorney, who will thereupon be the mediator for that action unless he or she is unwilling or unable to so act.
-If the parties cannot agree upon the selection of a mediator, the attorney for the plaintiff shall promptly Selection of Mediator.
+(1) Designation and Scheduling.
+In any civil case, the court may order the parties to engage in mediation under this rule, and may schedule the required steps so as to maximize the prospects of early settlement.
+The parties may file a written stipulation for mediation under this rule at any time.

+(2) Settlement Conference.
+In every civil action in which the court has ordered the parties to engage in mediation under this rule, the attorneys for all parties to the action, except nominal parties and stakeholders, shall meet at least once, preferably in person, and engage in a good faith attempt to negotiate a settlement of the action no later than 30 days prior to the mediation conference, unless the court sets a different date.

+(3) Selection of Mediator.
 In every civil action in which the court has ordered the parties to engage in mediation under this rule, the parties shall attempt to agree upon the selection of a single mediator for settlement purposes from the register of attorney neutrals.
 If they are unable to agree upon a mediator from the register of qualified attorneys, they may choose a mediator who is not listed on the register.
 If the parties cannot agree upon the selection of a mediator, either party may apply to the court for the designation of a mediator from the register of attorney neutrals.
 The court shall thereupon promptly designate a mediator from the register and shall send notice of that designation to the mediator and to all attorneys of record in the action.
 The court may require the mediator to serve without compensation in some circumstances.
 Within ten days of such notice, the mediator designated by the court shall advise all attorneys of record whether he or she is willing and able to serve as mediator and shall make all disclosures required by section (b)(4).

-- (3) Request for Mediation Without Charge.
+(4) Request for Mediation Without Charge.
 A party, or the parties jointly, may request pro bono (free of charge) mediation.
 To do so, parties may complete and sign the Request for Mediation Without Charge form, available from the Clerk's Office and on the court's website.
-On the form, parties must indicate the basis for the request, which may include that one or more parties are unable, without financial hardship, to pay the anticipated fee for the services of the mediator. - (4) Mediation Procedure.
-Promptly upon the designation of a mediator, the plaintiff shall Whether selected by the parties or designated by the court, the mediator may arrange awith the parties an initial conference call among the mediator and counsel for each party to discuss procedural aspects of the mediation.
+On the form, parties must indicate the basis for the request, which may include that one or more parties are unable, without financial hardship, to pay the anticipated fee for the services of the mediator.

+(5) Mediation Procedure.
+Whether selected by the parties or designated by the court, the mediator may arrange with the parties an initial conference call.
 Except to the extent the mediator directs otherwise, the following procedures shall apply: